Roo-key/ece4160/docs/lab12.md

     }
 </code></pre>

-Secondly, the car must be able to turn.
+<p>Secondly, the car must be able to turn.
 Similarly to the driving forward command, I built my function to turn the car a specific theta value based off of code from lab 9.
 This function uses PID control to turn the car at a constant angular velocity.
 The car keeps track of its angular position by integrating over the angular velocity found from the gyroscope, and stops once the theta has been reached.
-I also use an if statement so that a postive theta input will spin the car to the right, and a negative theta input will cause the car to turn to the right.
+I also use an if statement so that a postive theta input will spin the car to the right, and a negative theta input will cause the car to turn to the right.</p>

 <pre><code>// Turns the robot a set theta
 case TURN: